ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 Barcodes are quickly scanned for inventory tracking and come in two varieties: linear and matrix.

 - **Linear Barcodes (1D)** appear as stripes that can be read forward or backwards and encodes NDC.
 Used for stock checks.
 - **Matrix Barcodes (2D)** appear as squares with black or white pixels; encoding NDC, batch, and expiration.
-Used in prescription filling to verify the correct product is being used
+Used in prescription filling to verify the correct product is being used.

 ## Quality Assurance